 Other than a lap full of puppies and dirty feet, my favorite thing to play was, "house."
 An incomplete set of chipped Wedgewood dishes, an old orange rug, one small table and two little chairs were in the playhouse I loved.
 The house was absolutely perfect as far as I was concerned, and I knew one day, if I worked very hard and lived a good life, I'd have my own grown-up version of domestic tranquility.

-I would retreat to the quietness of my own place and relax in my miniature chair and read books, work on my sticker collection, or play with paper dolls while “dinner” cooked on the pretend stove.
-Sometimes, I’d make real jelly sandwiches cut into little triangles, and serve them on the flower rimmed china.
-After a feast fit for a queen, I’d become the scullery maid and wash the dishes to shiny perfection in the little sink Daddy crafted from a small Styrofoam ice chest that fit snuggly down into a wooden countertop.
+I would retreat to the quietness of my own place and relax in my miniature chair and read books, work on my sticker collection, or play with paper dolls while "dinner" cooked on the pretend stove.
+Sometimes, I'd make real jelly sandwiches cut into little triangles, and serve them on the flower rimmed china.
+After the feast, I'd become the scullery maid and wash the dishes to shiny perfection in the little sink Daddy made from a small ice chest that fit snuggly down into a wooden countertop.